 Majestic Ally 2 pcs Slow Feed 42” Hay Net for Horses (Best Budget)

-- Durable Hay net For Horses – 42-inch-long (when fully stretched) made from a durable nylon netting with a strong top rope, hold approximately 3 to 5 flakes of Hay.
+- 42-inch-long durable Hay net For Horses can hold approximately 3 to 5 flakes of Hay.

-- Twin Pack Multi Color Hay Nets - Come in pack of 2 so perfect for holding more hay at shows and in a variety of colors to better match your horse or your individual style.
+- Twin Pack Multi Color Hay Nets - Come in pack of 2 so perfect for holding more hay at shows.

 The Majestic Ally Slow Feed Net is a durable and simple hay net made from soft animal-friendly nylon and comes in a pack of 2.
 It’s great value for money.